pdxpro0098/100_C_Programs/README.md

 63. This program finds the integer between 1 and 10000 that has the largest number of divisors.
 It prints out the maximum number of divisors and an integer that has that many divisors.

-64. Class to input any two numbers and compute their LCM and HCF.
+✔️ 64.
+Program to input any two numbers and compute their LCM and HCF.

 65. Special Number Program.
 A number is said to be special if the sum of factorial of each digit is equal to the number.